Sam-Daniel/duolog_chatbot/readme.md

 The app has been designed to allow minor changes to be made via text editor by persons with little/no web development experience.
 The following application properties can be configured by modifying the `chatbot` object in the [](./js/app.js) file:

-- **Header image:** Replace URL in the `chatbot.headerImage` property with the URL of any image on the web, _minus the http/https prefix_.
+- **Header image:** Replace URL in the `chatbot.headerImage` property with the URL of any image on the web.
 While the image will entirely cover the relevant element in the UI (without distortion) regardless of the size and aspect ratio of the source image, it is recommended that source images as close to 500 x 157 pixels as possible are used to ensure optimal appearance with minimal performance impact (eg, due to unnecessarily large file sizes).
 - **Chatbot agent:** Replace the token in the `chatbot.accessToken` property.
 The access token for the agent intended to be connected to the application can be selected in the API.AI console be selecting the agent, then clicking the settings cog next to the agent name and copying the `client access token` to the clipboard.
 Note: ensure that the client access token is copied and *not* the developer access token.
 - **Chatbot background color:** Replace the color in the `chatbot.backgroundColor` property.
 This can be any color in valid CSS color format (eg, any of `#FFFFFF` or `rgb(0,0,0)` or `rgba(0,0,0,1)` or `white` will work to make the background color white).